Duan-JM/awesome-papers-fewshot/REMAIN_SORTED_PAPER.md

 ## Uncertainty
 - [ ] [arXiv 2020] Calibrated neighborhood aware confidence measure for deep metric learning
     * The approach approximates the distribution of data points for each class using a Gaussian kernel smoothing function.
-    * They sperate the uncertainty measure methods into three branches Calibration on the held-out validation data, Bayesian approximation / Support set based uncertainnty estimation
+    * They operate the uncertainty measure methods into three branches Calibration on the held-out validation data, Bayesian approximation / Support set based uncertainty estimation
-    * The gt used for uncertainty is measured by eucildean distances and I doublt the uncertainty measured by eucildean in high dimensional spaces is accurate.
+    * The gt used for uncertainty is measured by euclidean distances and I doublet the uncertainty measured by euclidean in high dimensional spaces is accurate.

 ## Application